sveetch/PO-Projects/README.rst

 External API access
 ===================

-We actually need of two clients :
+We should need of two clients :

 * One for Django webapp, shipped as a Django app that only exposes a command line tool, no needs of model;
 * One for Optimus, allready shipped as a new command line tool;